vlmaier/vlmaier.github.io/cv.md

 Application development

-- Conception and development of an application for the administration of internal hardware among the employees
+- Conception and development of an internal application for the administration of the (used) hardware among the employees

 <br>